lbsommer116/module-22-challenge/README.md

 ## Overview

 This project analyzes a real estate dataset using Apache Spark in a Google Colab environment.
-The dataset, `home_sales_revised.csv`, contains information about home sales including price, location, view rating, and construction date.
+The dataset, `home_sales.csv`, contains information about home sales including price, location, view rating, and construction date.
 The objective is to perform efficient data analysis using SparkSQL, caching, and partitioning strategies.